sciwork/swportal/content/pages/meetup/2022/10-nycu.rst

 Moderator
 ---------

-Dr. Yung-Yu Chen (https://www.linkedin.com/in/yungyuc/) is a R&D engineer developing software for numerical and technical applications.
+Yung-Yu Chen (https://www.linkedin.com/in/yungyuc/) is a R&D engineer developing software for numerical and technical applications.
 He is currently working on mask synthesis at Synopsys and teaching a course at NYCU.

 Sign Up